Skip to main content

 Lifetime Access Model

-Lifetime access is the purchasing model that lets you treat premium Pine Script as a long-term asset rather than a recurring indicator subscription.
+Lifetime access lets you treat premium Pine Script as a long-term asset rather than a recurring indicator subscription.

-The premium scripts narrative on the marketing page ties lifetime access to ongoing value: you are not just buying today’s zip file of ideas.
-You are buying a lane where updates and additions remain part of the long-term relationship with the product tier.
-That is especially relevant on TradingView, where plan limits and chart clutter already create friction.
-Lifetime access does not remove TradingView’s own limits, but it does remove one common source of churn on the vendor side.
+The premium scripts model ties lifetime access to ongoing value.
+You aren't buying today's zip file of ideas.
+You're buying a lane where updates and additions remain part of the long-term relationship with the product tier.
+That's especially relevant on TradingView, where plan limits and chart clutter already create friction.
+Lifetime access doesn't remove TradingView's own limits, but it does remove one common source of churn on the vendor side.

 Frequently Asked Questions